Trusts are incredibly powerful vehicles that can be used to protect your wealth for future generations.

 We can also advise Trustees on their legal responsibilities and help them meet their obligations under the Trust Deed.
 Whether you are using the Trust to protect residential and buy-to-let property, a farm, a business, or a share investment portfolio, you can be confident that our Solicitors will ensure your Trust is set up correctly.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective Wills, Trusts, and estate planning advice and representation.
-Our years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and Estate Planning Department if required.
+Based in Coventry, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective Wills, Trusts, and estate planning advice and representation.
+Our years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and Estate Planning Department if required.

 Below are some of the most common questions we are asked about Trusts.